Blog

 Arrested?
 Don’t Plea, Call Me!

 If you live in Lubbock County, Potter County, Randall County, Dallas County, Denton County, Midland County or Tarrant County, contact our law firm Texas Criminal Defense Group today for a review of your DWI or DUI case.
-We are the DWI Attorneys you want on your side specializing in DWI cases.
+We are the DWI Attorneys you want on your side, with experience in DWI cases.
+DWI and DUI penalties and punishments are serious, and with that seriousness you need a legal team that will fight for protecting your rights.
+Therefore, we can help you to avoid the common mistakes people make after a DWI arrest.